In which aspect colors can reflect any Brand and how can manipulate the opinion and actions of.

 Can you guess which combination performed the best?
 Here were the results:

 Example #10 outperformed the others by a large margin.
 It’s probably not a coincidence that it creates the most contrast out of all of the examples.
-You’ll notice that the PDFProducer text is small and light gray in color, but the action text (“Download for Free”) is large and red, creating the contrast needed for high conversions.
+You’ll notice that the PDFProducer text is small and light grey in colour, but the action text (“Download for Free”) is large and red, creating the contrast needed for high conversions.

 A final but critical consideration is how we define “success” for such tests.
 More sign-ups or more clicks is just a single measurement; often a misleading one that marketers try to game simply because it can be so easily measured.